Sloped roof options

 Product life is not only based on the sustainability of the material itself but also on its seams.

 Cost classification is based on a small area (less than 200 square meters or 2000 square feet).

-Reliability includes resistance to fire, impacts, punctures and natural elements.
+Reliability includes resistance to fire, impacts, punctures, tears and natural elements.

 Versatility considers ease of installation in all circumstances and the ease of modification and repair.

 LClassification of the ecological value of a system is not only based on its recyclability since some materials are recyclable but not recycled, such as modified bitumen in Quebec.
 This value is greatly affected by sustainability but also by the amount of energy required in the material’s life cycle.